Chronic Care Management

 What can I expect with a chronic care management service?

-CMS recognize care management as an important aspect of healthcare that contributes to reduced spending.
+CMS recognize care management as an important aspect of healthcare that should lower your overall medical expenses.
 Chronic care management requires that the clinical staff spends at least 20 minutes per patient each month to establish, implement, revise, and monitor a care plan.

 What is in the chronic care management care plan?